nateobray/IPP/README.md

 #
 ### Method `getPrinterAttributes`
 [RFC 2911 3.2.5](https://tools.ietf.org/html/rfc2911#section-3.2.5): This _REQUIRED_ operation allows a client to request the values of the attributes of a Printer object.
 In the request, the client supplies the set of Printer attribute names and/or attribute group names in which the requester is interested.
 In the response, the Printer object returns a corresponding attribute set with the appropriate attribute values filled in.
+By default this method will get all the available attributes.

 ###### Usage:
 ```PHP